CAMI-challenge/OPAL/README.md

 * spider_plot_recall_precision.pdf
 * plot_shannon.pdf

-__Note 1__: spider plots will only be generated if at least 3 profiles are provided, so that the plot can form a triangle.
+__Note 1__: spider plots will only be generated if at least 3 profiles are provided, so that the plots can form a triangle.

 __Note 2__: _output_dir_ will will also contain a .tsv file per taxonomic rank if option -r is used.